Edinburgh-Chemistry-Teaching/MD_ResearchTechniques/paper.md

 - Simulation Execution: Performing energy minimisation followed by equilibration in the canonical (NVT) and isothermal-isobaric (NPT) ensembles.
 - Post-processing and Analysis: Using built-in GROMACS tools to extract thermodynamic quantities (e.g., temperature, pressure, potential energy), trajectory information, and structural properties such as root mean square deviation (RMSD) and radius of gyration.

-Students visualise the structure and dynamics using VMD[@vmd] and analyse the data using Xmgrace.[@xmgrace] Students are prompted to think critically about their simulation results, discussing them with demonstrators.
+Students visualise the structure and dynamics using VMD [@vmd] and analyse the data using Xmgrace [@xmgrace].
+Students are prompted to think critically about their simulation results, discussing them with demonstrators.

 ## Session 3